RomanVolkov/ovpn/README.md

 To fix issue for new iOS version you need to open .ovpn file and remove `<dh>` `</dh>` section fully

+If you prefer to build you own image from it just replace `romanvolkov/vpn` with your docker hub image id.
 ```
 apt-get update && apt-get install
 apt install -y docker